-Researchers specifically looked at data for almost 2,100 children who were brought to Montreal Children’s Hospital emergency department with anaphylaxis between April 2011 and April 2019.
+Researchers looked at data for almost 2,100 children who were brought to Montreal Children’s Hospital emergency department with anaphylaxis between April 2011 and April 2019.
 The study revealed that young patients were less likely to receive epinephrine compared to older children and teens.

 The lack of a prompt epinephrine injection in young kids backs observations in the McGill team’s 2018 research.
 That study showed that although teenagers are often considered at high risk for anaphylaxis because of risk-taking behaviors, they were also more likely than either adults or children to get epinephrine before arriving at the hospital.